SUTURO/suturo_perception/TUTORIALS.md

 * This tutorial expects that the perception installation is complete: https://github.com/SUTURO/suturo_docs/tree/master/bachelor_19_20/installation_guide
 * First start the recording by running the following command in the same folder as the bag file: rosbag play -l 2020-12-07-13-47-24.bag
 * Then Start the demo pipeline with the following command from the perception workspace: rosrun robosherlock run _ae:=suturo_demo _vis:=true
-* If there are some problems with this command maybe the workspace in not source, in this case run : source devel/setup.bash
+* If there are some problems with this command maybe the workspace in not sourced, in this case run : source devel/setup.bash and after that run the last command again.
 * This will start the pipeline and after some time two displays will pop up, the Image Viewer for 2D information and Cloud Viewer for depth information.
 * The user can navigate between the pipeline result by clicking on the Image Viewer and then pressing the keys "N" or "O".